Home

 For companies with well-developed technical resources, self-hosted systems offer more control over data and infrastructure.

-• n8n (self-hosted): Full data sovereignty, flexible customization via JavaScript.
+• n8n (self-hosted): Full data sovereignty, flexible customisation via JavaScript.

 • Camunda Community Edition: Free version for self-use.